slavaim/mac-notes/mac_cred_check_label_update_execve.md

 A process structure provided as a seventh parameter is a copy of a parent process one(i.e. a forked one).
 A vnode provided as a second parameter should be used to query for an executable path.
-The context is the parent one as is showen by the ```currentstack``` command and a code commentary for ```exec_mach_imgact```
+The context is the parent one as is shown by the ```currentstack``` command and a code commentary for ```exec_mach_imgact```

 ```
 	/*